Where to Ski and Snowboard in New Zealand?

 7. Coronet Peak

 Suited up with snow cannons, Coronet Peak is determined to give you something to ride on as the ski field is not very high.
 After a heavy dump, there are plenty of steep runs merging together to please any intermediate or advanced rider or skier.
-Coronet Peak is near Queenstown in the South Island.
+Coronet Peak is near Queenstown in the South Island which is arguably the snowboarding capital of New Zealand.

-Great for beginners or the super fit.
+Great for beginners or the super fit, Porters will accommodate people wanting to give a go at snowboarding or professional skiers.
 To get to the top you must endure three T-bars.
 Heavy on the legs, indeed. then you can opt to continue the leg burn by taking the longest route down via black run Big Mama.
 Porters is in the Canterbury region of the South Island.

 That’s right, even the North Island has ski fields!
 Whakapapa is a big ski field for New Zealand covering 550ha.
 The most unusual thing here apart from the name, where the wh is pronounced f, is that you are actually skiing down an active volcano.
-Mind blown!
+Skiing in New Zealand at a whole new level, Mind blown!

 Whakapapa has a sister on Mt Ruapehu and she is called Turoa.
 This ski resort, like Whakapapa, can stay open all the way to the end of October.
 Plus, it has the longest vertical run in New Zealand meaning it’s a place where you can really rack up the vertical metres.